wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 Once you are connected, you should see statistics being published by your broker on the `$SYS/#`.

-Later during the training you will use the MQTT connection you saved to view notifications published by your wis2box-broker.
+Keep the MQTT Explorer open, as we will use it to monitor the messages published on the broker.

 ## MinIO UI